edunavata/gpu-bd/domain/gpu/silver.md

 # GPU Silver Model

-The Silver layer of the GPU domain represents a normalized and historical view of the GPU market, combining canonical hardware definitions with immutable external market observations.
+The Silver layer of the GPU domain represents a selectively normalized and historical view of the GPU market, combining canonical hardware definitions with immutable external market observations.

 This layer is designed to:
 - Preserve historical truth
-- Normalize unstable external data
+- Normalize stable reference semantics without overengineering volatile naming
 - Provide a stable foundation for analytical and decision-making logic